-If you don’t have your own rental car, taking a taxi from St. Louis, be aware that there’s also a town called Cahokia around 10 miles away.
+If you don’t have your own rental car, taking a taxi from St. Louis is another option.
+Just be aware that there’s also a town called Cahokia around 10 miles away.
 The Cahokia Mounds are located in Collinsville, not Cahokia.

 Cahokia plays a major role in the recent book called America Before: The Key to Earth’s Lost Civilization by Graham Hancock.
 My visit to Cahokia took place before the release of the book, and while I have yet to read the whole thing, Hancock provides a lot of excellent insight into the ancient city.

 In his book, Hancock also cites the research by William F. Romain mentioned above, which you can check out here.

 At Cahokia itself, there are also a number of informative books available at the Interpretive Center gift shop.